Zowe-Java-SDK/JobRunner/README.md

 # JobRunner

-Following project provides a way to define a set of jobs to be submitted together in like a multi batch process on your z/OS instance(s).
+Following project provides a way to define a set of jobs to be submitted together in like a multi batch process on your z/OS instance.

 It can be used to automate a set of jobs to be submitted on a scheduled basis using for instance Jenkins.